SoftUni-Internal/interactive-content/EN/06-Nested-Loops/01-Complex-Loops.md

 interactive-programming-basics-with-java-nested-loops-12-problem-numbers-from-one-to-n-with-step-three-solution

-[code-task title="Numbers from 1 to N with Step 3" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-task title="Numbers from 1 to N with Step 3" taskId="pb-js-nested-loops-lab-Numbers-from-1-to-N-with-Step-3-solution" executionType="tests-execution" executionStrategy="java-code" requiresInput]
-[code-editor language=javascript]
+[code-editor language=java]
 ```
-function numbersFrom1ton(n) {
-  // Write your code here
+public static void Main(string[] args) {

 }
 ```
 [/code-editor]
 [task-description]
 # Description
-Write a function to print the numbers from 1 to `n` with step 3:
+Write a program that prints the numbers from 1 to `n` with step 3:

 * Receives a number `n`